 Figure 1: General classification of PFASs.
-Reprinted with permission Kwiatkowski et al. (2020), available at https://pubs.acs.org/doi/10.1021/acs.estlett.0c00255.
+Reprinted with permission from Kwiatkowski et al. (2020), available at https://pubs.acs.org/doi/10.1021/acs.estlett.0c00255.
 Further permissions related to the material excerpted should be directed to the ACS.

 - 1. Perfluoroalkyl acids (PFAAs).
 These are perfluorinated substances in which fluorine atoms have replaced all hydrogen atoms attached to carbon atoms (except for those associated with functional groups).
 As a result, these compounds are recalcitrant to degradation and extremely persistent in the environment.
-This subgroup includes: - Perfluoroalkyl carboxylic acids (PFCAs) such as perfluorooctanoate (PFOA);2 - o Perfluoroalkyl sulfonic acids (PFSAs) such as perfluorooctane sulfonate (PFOS);2 - Perfluoroalkyl sulfinic acids (PFSiAs);
+This subgroup includes: - i.
+Perfluoroalkyl carboxylic acids (PFCAs) such as perfluorooctanoate (PFOA);4 - ii.
+Perfluoroalkyl sulfonic acids (PFSAs) such as perfluorooctane sulfonate (PFOS);4 - iii.
+Perfluoroalkyl sulfinic acids (PFSiAs); - iv.
+Perfluoroalkyl phosphonic acids (PFPAs); - v.
+Perfluoroalkyl phosphinic acids (PFPiAs); - vi.
+Perfluoroether carboxylic acids (PFECAs); and - vii.
+Perfluoroether sulfonic acids (PFESAs).

-2 PFOA and PFOS are referred to as "C8" because they contain eight carbon atoms in their molecules.
+4 PFOA and PFOS are referred to as "C8" because they contain eight carbon atoms in their molecules.

-- Perfluoroalkyl phosphonic acids (PFPAs); - Perfluoroalkyl phosphinic acids (PFPiAs); - Perfluoroether carboxylic acids (PFECAs); and - Perfluoroether sulfonic acids (PFESAs). - 2.
-PFAA precursors.
+- 2. PFAA precursors.
 These are mostly polyfluoroalkyl substances, meaning fluorine atoms have replaced all hydrogen atoms attached to at least one (but not all) carbon atoms.
 Polyfluorinated substances have the potential to degrade into perfluoroalkyl substances, i.e., they are precursors to perfluoroalkyl substances.
 See examples in Figure 2. - 3.
 Perfluoropolyethers (PFPEs).
 These are perfluoroalkyl substances that are highly persistent in the environment, with large molecular size (oligomers, polymers, and copolymers), and ether linkages.
-They are unlikely to degrade to PFAAs under typical environmental conditions but may contain PFAA impurities and may release hazardous products during combustion (Nordic Council of Ministers 2020). - 4.
+They are unlikely to degrade to PFAAs under typical environmental conditions, but may contain PFAA impurities and may release hazardous products during combustion (Nordic Council of Ministers 2020). - 4.
 Fluoropolymers.
-These polymers are materials (as opposed to surface treatments) and are highly persistent in the environment.
-They cannot degrade to PFAAs under typical environmental conditions, but certain PFAAs have been used in their manufacturing and can occur as impurities.
+These polymers are highly persistent in the environment.
+They cannot degrade to PFAAs under typical environmental conditions, but will eventually break down into microplastics if landfilled, enabling further dispersion and bioavailability (Lohmann et al. 2020).
+PFAA manufacturing aids and other low molecular weight intermediaries can occur as impurities in the final product (Lohmann et al. 2020).
 Moreover, fluoropolymers may release PFCAs, including PFOA, during combustion at temperatures between 180 and 800°C (Feng et al. 2015; Schlummer et al. 2015).
 Examples of fluoropolymers include polytetrafluoroethylene (PTFE), polyvinylidene fluoride (PVDF), and polyvinyl fluoride (PVF).

-There are also a few PFASs that do not fall into these categories (Figure 1).
+There are also a few highly persistent PFASs that might not fall into these categories (Figure 1).

-Thus, while PFAAs constitute a small subset (approximately one percent) of PFASs, they are terminal degradation products, manufacturing aids/feedstocks, or impurities of other PFAS class members, which makes their hazard traits relevant to the entire class.
+Thus, while PFAAs constitute a small subset (approximately 1%) of PFASs, they are terminal degradation products, manufacturing aids/feedstocks, or impurities of other PFAS class members, which makes their hazard traits relevant to the entire class.
 PFAAs and some of their precursors are frequently subdivided into longer- and shorter-chain PFASs.
 The longer-chain PFSAs have six or more perfluorinated carbons; longer-chain PFCAs, PFPAs, and PFPiAs have seven or more perfluorinated carbons (Bowman 2017).